victoriaao/victoriaao/README.md

 Hi there 👋, I’m Victoria
 - 🌱 I'm currently a data analyst
-- ✨ I'm currently learning data engineering
+- ✨ Exploring data engineering
 - 📫 How to reach me >olorunfemiva@gmail.com

 <!---